Divine Equine Assisted Therapy Center is a non-profit 501(c)(3) and is a PATH member center

 Our volunteers are committed, talented, warm and friendly.
 Our volunteers become our students' team to help with consistency and help students feel welcome every week.

-Willow Pond Ranch spans 13 acres across the hills of Soquel.
-It has a covered arena, uncovered arena, a large barn and several turnouts lined with beautiful flowers and scenery (and there's actually a pond).
+Divine Equine has 13 acres across the hills of Soquel.
+We have a covered arena, uncovered arena, a large barn and several turnouts lined with beautiful flowers and scenery (and there's actually a pond).
 There is plenty of parking and it is ADA accessible.

 We are committed to providing an inclusive and welcoming environment for all members of our staff, students, volunteers, subcontractors and vendors.
 Divine Equine Assisted Therapy Center does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.

-Divine Equine co-hosted a national conversation on our role as PATH centers in promoting change for social justice and racial equity.
-We talked about more intentional access to lessons for those who may not know we are here for them.
-Our action is to match donations up to $5,000 so we can partner with community groups and provide scholarships where needed for new students.
-We talked about inclusive language.
-As a result, we're creating an Inclusive Language Guide for our staff and volunteers.
-We are putting together a report to be transparent about our intersectional diverse makeup and will continue to have diverse representation among our staff, vendors, suppliers, volunteers as well as students.
+Kristy is a member of PATH's national Diversity and Inclusion Council charting centers to promote social justice and racial equity.
+The first goal is to provide more access to lessons for those who may not know we are here for them.
+Our action is to partner with community groups and provide scholarships where needed for new students.
+We are creating an Inclusive Language Guide for our staff and volunteers.
+We are putting together a report to be transparent about our intersectional diverse makeup and will continue to have diverse representation among our staff, vendors, suppliers, volunteers and especially our students.